-For many of us, spring allergies are more common than the common cold.
+For many of us, spring and fall allergies are more common than the common cold.
 Day in and day out, we deal with sneezing, itchy eyes, runny noses and more.

 Finding answers on WebMD won’t cut it, which means it’s time to officially take action.